 - 89. Malnutrition remains an area of concern.
 Stunting in children under 5 means that they do not reach their full potential: there are implications for cognitive development, productivity, susceptibility to non-communicable diseases later in life and the risk of intergenerational transmission.
 Populations at risk of multiple forms of malnutrition benefit from increased national capacity to design and implement programmes that enhance access to healthy diets and promote positive behaviours that lead to the prevention of stunting and other nutritional deficiencies. - 90.
 As stunting rates are uneven across Indonesia, the enhanced targeting and vulnerability analysis for social protection schemes under activity 1 will also contribute to nutrition outcomes.
-Improvements to adaptive social protection systems and nutrition guidelines for emergency responses also link to nutrition outcomes. - 91.
+Improvements to adaptive social protection systems and nutrition guidelines for emergency responses also link to nutrition outcomes.
+Particular consideration will be given to the impact of child and adolescent malnutrition on the achievement of SDG goals. - 91.
 This strategic outcome contributes to SDG target 2.2 and WFP Strategic Result 2.